obsidiansystems/ledger-app-nervos/README.md

 OSError: open failed
 ```

-the most likely cause is that your `udev` rules are not set up correctly, or you
-did not unplug your Ledger hardware wallet between setting up the rules and attempting to
+the most likely cause is that your `udev` rules are not set up correctly, or you did not unplug your Ledger hardware wallet between setting up the rules and attempting to install.
-install.
 Please confirm the correctness of your `udev` rules.

-To load a new version of the Nervos application onto the Ledger device in the future,
-you can run the command again, and it will automatically remove any
+To load a new version of the Nervos application onto the Ledger device in the future, you can run the command again, and it will automatically remove any previously-loaded version.
-previously-loaded version.

-# Installing Ledger App from Source
+## Installing the Ledger Application from Source

 Alternatively, you can install the Ledger app from source.

 Make sure you have Nix installed.
-Load the latest version of the Nervos
-app, confirming the unsafe prompt:
+Load the latest version of the Nervos app, confirming the unsafe prompt:

 ``` sh
 $ ./nix/install.sh s
 ```

-If you get a “permission denied” error, your computer is not
-detecting the Ledger device correctly.
-Make sure the Ledger is
-connected properly, that it was plugged in since updating the `udev`
+If you get a “permission denied” error, your computer is not detecting the Ledger device correctly.
+Make sure the Ledger is connected properly, that it was plugged in since updating the `udev` rules.
-rules.

 You have to accept a few prompts on the Ledger.
-Then you must select
-and load the Nervos app, confirming the unsafe prompt.
+Then you must select and load the Nervos app, confirming the unsafe prompt.

 Now, make sure the Ledger is: